 Student Rights & Responsibilities

-When making a request, please keep these points in mind:
+When making a request, please keep in mind

-- Monitor your voicemail and email for messages regarding your request
+- Monitor voicemail and email for messages regarding request

 - Letter to instructor: up to one week